SilvanTeufel/TopDownRTSCamLib_ReadMe/ReadMe.md

 - DisableTick
 - DisableBeginPlay

-For RTSPlayerController, if you want to use the Controller, you have to adapt your Settings (Pictures in "Document/Inputs" Folder), or import the DefaultInput.ini inside the "Inputs" Folder.
+For RTSPlayerController, if you want to use the Controller, you have to adapt your Settings (Pictures in "Document/Inputs" Folder), or import the DefaultInput.ini and InputBackupTopDownRTSCamLib.ini inside the "Inputs" Folder.
 You also have to set Lock Viewport on Mouse as "always".

 ---